kaC-yk/kaC-yk/README.md

 ## Hi there 👋

-I'm Kacper, 2nd year Student in IT related field.
+I'm Kacper, 2nd year Student in IT related field and im from Poland.
-Learning new things every day and trying my best in personal projects :)
+Learning new things every day and trying my best in personal projects 😊

-currently i have college project with my friends, but any time soon im planning to work on small web scrapping project I'm looking for internship.
+currently i have college project with my friends, but any time soon im planning to work on small web scrapping project that will compare price of something
+(not decided yet)

-If you want to teach me some new exciting things please message me through my E-mail ;O
+I'm currently  looking for  an internship so if you looking for someone willing to learn im here 😊 If you want to teach me some new exciting things please message me through my E-mail 😯

+Soon i will work on my README files for every project that i made to practise me documentation skills (if you want to teach me im waiting 🤭)

 <!--
 **kaC-yk/kaC-yk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.